 f — my keywords are usually made up of a single character.
 Search for the folder you want to open and press

 Command-Down Arrow (↓) to view all the files in Alfred.

-Not only you can browse files in Alfred, you can also action selected files by pressing
+Not only can you browse files in Alfred, but you can also action selected files by pressing

 Tab from Alfred built-in file browser.